Experience Japan's Technology

 Japan’s technology also shines in the separators that are used to prevent aluminum foil of capacitors from making contacts with other parts.
 Nippon Kodoshi Corporation, which holds a 60% world share, produces high-quality paper with fixed density and thickness that was developed from washi traditional paper-making technology.

 Japan also boasts some of the world’s most advanced processing technology.
-It holds an 80% share of the equipment used for cutting silicon wafers into chips for semiconductorss.
-Using the technology developed by DISCO Corporation, a single human hair can be cross-cut into 35 segments, and the lead in an eversharp pencil about 850 segments.
+It holds an 80% share of the equipment used for cutting silicon wafers into chips for semiconductors.
+Using the technology developed by DISCO Corporation, a single human hair can be cross-cut into 35 segments, and the lead in an ever sharp pencil about 850 segments.
 Through such precision cutting technology semiconductor chips can be reduced in size, contributing to the slimmer dimensions of such products as smart phones and televisions.

 Japan is among the world’s top manufacturers of bearings, which are an essential component in machinery of all types.
 Here, Minebea Co, Ltd., which holds a 60% share of the world market for miniature ball bearings of 22mm and smaller diameter, producing 200 millions of them per month, displays an ultra-small ball bearing with an outer diameter of just 1.5mm.
 It proposes use in medical equipment or the drive sections of micro machinery.